About MEES Regulations

 Temporary Exemptions (Regulation 33)

 Where a new Landlord takes over a property for rental, they will be able to apply for a temporary six month exemption from meeting the minimum standards.

 Landlords will need to provide details of the property they wish to apply an exemption for to a national Register, who will review the documentary evidence (EPC, planning refusal etc), and validate the exemption.
 An exemption must be registered before the property can be rented.

 Again, the remit of the Domestic Energy Assessor is solely related to the production of a valid Energy Performance Certificate, and the recommendations within it.
 Should a Landlord query whether they are entitled to an exemption, or the impact these Regulations have on their ability to let a property, these should be directed to the Landlord’s trade association who will be able to provide appropriate expert legal advice.

 DCLG have recently released stats that explain the extent of those who will be affected by this new initiative.
 In England & Wales, 20%-25% of commercial & residential properties in England match or drop below the minimum energy efficiency standards.

 The Government has also announced their aim to raise the minimum standard to a D rating by 2025 and a C rating by 2030.

-Please see below for a complete overview and if you have any further questions, then please call Quidos on 01225 326 895.
+Please see below for a complete Regulations and if you have any further questions, please contact Quidos Technical Support on email@example.com.